-There are lots of people who are considered “differently-abled”, and one of the challenges they face isn’t just living with the challenges presented by their unique condition, it’s being taken seriously by employers while job-seeking.
+Worldwide, about 1 in 5 people will experience a disability in their lifetime, and one of the challenges they face isn’t just living with the challenges presented by their unique condition, it’s being taken seriously by employers while job-seeking.
 Sadly, a lower percentage of people with “disabilities” are working when compared to the general population, and many differently-abled people experience discrimination when seeking work.
 If you’re in a position that allows you to hire employees, keep reading.

 Pity Helps No One

 When I was a child, my parents did everything in my power to make sure I grew up to be a confident and capable woman.
 Nobody wants to be pitied, and I was (and am) no different.
-I have spent my whole life not only adapting to the challenge of being born without arms, but seeking to achieve at a high level by anyone’s standards.
-I don’t know every differently-abled person by name, but I’d be willing to bet that most of them have a similar mindset.
+I have spent my whole life not only adapting to the challenge of being born without arms but seeking to achieve at a high level by anyone’s standards.
+I don’t know every differently-abled person by name, but I’d be willing to bet that most of them adapt and seek out their own dreams.
 There’s no reason why a differently-abled person can’t achieve what a traditionally-abled person can.
 There just isn’t!

 Why You Should Hire Differently-Abled People